 Resource management is the process in which you plan, schedule, and allocate resources.

 For all intents and purposes, a resource can literally be anything that you need to get your task or project done.
-For example, a resource could be a person, an app, a building, cash, a hot dog — like, literally anything.
+For example, a resource could be a person’s skill set, an app, a building, or cash.

-But generally speaking, project managers tend to divide “anything” into 2 distinct categories: tangible resources and intangible resources.
+But generally speaking, project managers tend to divide them into 2 distinct categories:

 - Tangible resources are anything that you can see or that you can touch.
 This could include labor, money, machinery, property, software, or anything else like that.